nzaman7878/javascript-interview-exercises/README.md

 05 - Write a function that takes a string and returns the reversed versions of the string.

-06 - write a function that take checks  if a Number is even or odd and returns "Even or Odd " accordingly.
+06 - Write a function that take checks  if a Number is even or odd and returns "Even or Odd " accordingly.

 07 - Create a program that checks if a given year is a leap year or Not.

+08 - Find the sum of all elements in an array